Best Radar Detector Reviews

 The Net Radar DSP is a high performance radar detector giving you ton of performance for the money (it’s based on the same platform as the Uniden R3), along with reasonable false alert filtering (including K band segmentation that can be used to filter out Honda/Acura falses), the ability to do GPS lockouts when paired with a phone, MRCD detection, you can add a second rear-facing antenna ($499) to get directional information (aka arrows), while also giving you a relatively inexpensive option for a custom installed radar detector.

 It’s cheaper than the competition because it uses the ALP as the “brains” for the detector so if you’re getting the ALP already, you don’t have to pay for a second “brain” for your radar detector.
-The $689 price is for the NR DSP add-on package on top of the price of the ALP, plus you need a Bluetooth ($129) or HiFi module ($129) as well if you don’t have that already.
+The $619 starting price is for the front antenna ($499) and RG module ($119) to interface with the ALP, plus you need a Bluetooth ($129) or HiFi module ($129) as well if you don’t have that already.

 Using the system day to day though I find to be pretty annoying.
 For example, if you want good false alert filtering around town, it requires your phone and an app for GPS lockouts, but then your dedicated speaker will no longer function and your control pad buttons won’t work completely to mute or lock out signals.
 There can also sometimes be some bluetooth latency delays to play audio over your car stereo and so you can be staring at the alert LED waiting for the audio to kick in, not knowing if you need to be hard on the brakes because you’re getting nailed with laser or if it’s just yet another automatic door opener you’re driving by.
 It has a trick assisted radar filter to help learn and filter out some BSM falses, but because the ALP uses the same port for the control pad, external speaker, and bluetooth module, you run into some UI issues that can make the system a pain to run.